If you've ever felt the frustration of managing multiple online accounts, whether…

 At this juncture, Shopify allows you to link with more than 100 gateways, which is impressive.

-In light of their POS solution, you do not incur additional costs for accepting a check, cash, or other payment options.
+With their POS solution, you do not incur additional costs for accepting checks, cash, or other payment methods.

 Square

-Unlike Shopify, with Square, you don’t have the option to choose a payment gateway to process card payments.
+Unlike Shopify, Square doesn’t let you choose a payment gateway for card payments.
 You must use their payment.

 You’ll see in the section below (where we discuss pricing in more detail) that you pay a fixed credit card processing fee for both online and in-person transactions.